Frequently Asked Questions

 Are my rights and responsibilities the same as they would have been during an in-person meeting?

 Yes.
-Please visit Section 4.0 of the Statement for more information.
+Please visit Section 4.0 of the Anchor for more information.

 Can I request a workshop or presentation to be facilitated for my office, club, or organization?

 Yes.
 All workshops and presentations will be facilitated virtually.
-Please complete the Workshop/Presentation Request (hyperlink) form and an OSCCR staff member will be in contact with you regarding your request shortly.
+Please complete the Workshop/Presentation Request form and an OSCCR staff member will be in contact with you regarding your request shortly.

 I'm having trouble viewing a letter I received from the Office of Student Conduct and Conflict Resolution (OSCCR) what should I do?

-Please click here for help logging in to view your secured messages from OSCCR.
+For help logging in to view your secured messages from OSCCR, please click here.

 I received a Violation Notification/Meeting Request letter, what does this mean?

-If an alleged violation is included in the letter you received, it means that your name was included in a report and you are in alleged violation of the Statement.
+If an alleged violation is included in the letter you received, it means that your name was included in a report and you are in alleged violation of the Anchor.
 You should contact the office of the sender promptly and work to schedule a meeting to discuss the situation and your options.
 If a meeting was scheduled for you, you are strongly encouraged to attend in order to better understand the situation and your rights as a student.

 Should I request a student conduct hearing?

-If you believe that you are not responsible for violating the Statement, you may choose to deny responsibility and request a hearing.
-It is solely your decision to request a conduct hearing.
+If you believe that you are not responsible for violating the Anchor, you may choose to deny responsibility and request a formal student conduct hearing.
+It is solely your decision to request a student conduct hearing.

-If you believe that you are responsible for the violation you do not need to request a conduct hearing and can admit responsibility during your administrative conference with your assigned Conflict Resolution Facilitator.
+If you believe that you are responsible for the violation, you do not need to request a student conduct hearing and can admit responsibility during your administrative conference with your assigned Conflict Resolution Facilitator.

-If you deny responsibility for the violation, you must have a conduct hearing.
+If you deny responsibility for the violation, a formal student conduct hearing will be scheduled.
 The hearing is your opportunity to explain and demonstrate why you are not in violation or policy.
-You may choose to bring information supporting your claim (evidence, witnesses, etc.), however, please refer to GVSU's Statement of Student Rights and Responsibilities 22.214.171.124 Hearing Procedures for complete information about hearing requirements.
+You may choose to bring information supporting your claim (evidence, witnesses, etc.), however, please refer to GVSU's Student Code: The Anchor of Student Rights and Responsibilities 22.214.171.124 Hearing Procedures for complete information about hearing requirements.